Analog Devices (NASDAQ:ADI) Hits New 1-Year High at $163.51

 Shares of Analog Devices, Inc. (NASDAQ:ADI) hit a new 52-week high on Wednesday .
 The company traded as high as $163.51 and last traded at $161.65, with a volume of 3457 shares changing hands.
 The stock had previously closed at $160.54.

-ADI has been the topic of a number of research analyst reports.
-Smith Barney Citigroup raised their target price on Analog Devices from $134.00 to $155.00 in a report on Wednesday, November 25th.
-Summit Insights downgraded Analog Devices from a “buy” rating to a “hold” rating in a report on Tuesday, November 24th.
-Piper Sandler raised their price objective on Analog Devices from $135.00 to $150.00 and gave the company an “overweight” rating in a report on Wednesday, November 25th.
-KeyCorp raised their price objective on Analog Devices from $160.00 to $175.00 and gave the company an “overweight” rating in a report on Wednesday, January 6th.
+Several equities research analysts recently weighed in on the company.
+Deutsche Bank Aktiengesellschaft raised their price objective on Analog Devices from $142.00 to $150.00 and gave the company a “hold” rating in a report on Thursday, December 17th.
+Evercore ISI raised Analog Devices from an “in-line” rating to an “outperform” rating and raised their price objective for the company from $135.00 to $160.00 in a report on Monday, November 9th.
+Raymond James raised their price objective on Analog Devices from $140.00 to $160.00 and gave the company an “outperform” rating in a report on Wednesday, November 25th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised their price objective on Analog Devices from $134.00 to $155.00 in a report on Wednesday, November 25th.
 Finally, Truist raised their price objective on Analog Devices from $136.00 to $164.00 and gave the company a “buy” rating in a report on Wednesday, November 25th.
 Nine research analysts have rated the stock with a hold rating and sixteen have given a buy rating to the company’s stock.
 The stock presently has a consensus rating of “Buy” and an average target price of $143.46.

-In other news, SVP Martin Cotter sold 10,000 shares of the company’s stock in a transaction on Thursday, October 22nd.
+In related news, SVP Gregory N. Henderson sold 18,234 shares of the company’s stock in a transaction that occurred on Monday, November 9th.
+The stock was sold at an average price of $137.72, for a total value of $2,511,186.48.
+Following the transaction, the senior vice president now owns 24,060 shares in the company, valued at $3,313,543.20.
+The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, SVP Martin Cotter sold 10,000 shares of the company’s stock in a transaction that occurred on Thursday, October 22nd.
 The shares were sold at an average price of $124.56, for a total value of $1,245,600.00.
-Following the transaction, the senior vice president now owns 13,628 shares of the company’s stock, valued at $1,697,503.68.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Also, SVP Gregory N. Henderson sold 18,234 shares of the company’s stock in a transaction on Monday, November 9th.
-The stock was sold at an average price of $137.72, for a total transaction of $2,511,186.48.
-Following the completion of the transaction, the senior vice president now directly owns 24,060 shares in the company, valued at approximately $3,313,543.20.
+Following the completion of the transaction, the senior vice president now owns 13,628 shares in the company, valued at approximately $1,697,503.68.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 53,630 shares of company stock worth $7,376,998.
-0.42% of the stock is owned by company insiders.
+Insiders sold a total of 53,630 shares of company stock worth $7,376,998 in the last 90 days.
+Company insiders own 0.42% of the company’s stock.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in ADI.
-Two Sigma Advisers LP increased its stake in Analog Devices by 91.8% in the second quarter.
-Two Sigma Advisers LP now owns 25,321 shares of the semiconductor company’s stock valued at $3,105,000 after acquiring an additional 12,121 shares during the last quarter.
-Atria Investments LLC boosted its position in Analog Devices by 1.5% during the second quarter.
-Atria Investments LLC now owns 16,022 shares of the semiconductor company’s stock valued at $1,965,000 after buying an additional 230 shares during the period.
-Private Trust Co.
-NA boosted its position in Analog Devices by 1.7% during the third quarter.
-Private Trust Co.
-NA now owns 17,154 shares of the semiconductor company’s stock valued at $2,002,000 after buying an additional 287 shares during the period.
-Park National Corp OH boosted its position in Analog Devices by 2,609.0% during the third quarter.
-Park National Corp OH now owns 71,789 shares of the semiconductor company’s stock valued at $8,381,000 after buying an additional 69,139 shares during the period.
-Finally, Farmers Trust Co. boosted its position in Analog Devices by 2.9% during the third quarter.
-Farmers Trust Co. now owns 3,056 shares of the semiconductor company’s stock valued at $356,000 after buying an additional 86 shares during the period.
-91.90% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors have recently added to or reduced their stakes in ADI.
+Benjamin Edwards Inc. bought a new position in shares of Analog Devices in the third quarter worth $25,000.
+Glassman Wealth Services increased its stake in Analog Devices by 127.6% in the third quarter.
+Glassman Wealth Services now owns 223 shares of the semiconductor company’s stock valued at $26,000 after acquiring an additional 125 shares during the last quarter.
+Sun Life Financial INC bought a new position in Analog Devices in the third quarter valued at $26,000.
+Mirova bought a new position in Analog Devices in the third quarter valued at $34,000.
+Finally, Paces Ferry Wealth Advisors LLC bought a new position in Analog Devices in the third quarter valued at $46,000.
+91.90% of the stock is currently owned by hedge funds and other institutional investors.

 About Analog Devices (NASDAQ:ADI)